-- >> No wind turbines or overhead power lines should be placed within the identified No-Go areas.
-The High sensitivity areas should be avoided as far as possible with new infrastructure, in particular turbines. - A pre-construction avifaunal walk down should be conducted to confirm final layout and identify any sensitivities that may arise between the conclusion of the EIA process and the construction phase.
-This can be done in any season, although May to October would be raptor breeding season and should be prioritised if possible. - All human activities associated with construction, operation and decommissioning should be strictly managed according to generally accepted environmental best practice standards, so as to avoid any unnecessary impact on the receiving environment. - >> Existing roads and tracks should be used as far as possible. - >> Movement of all staff, vehicle and machinery activities should be strictly controlled at all times so as to ensure that the absolute minimum of surface area is impacted. - >> Care should be taken not to introduce or propagate alien plant species/weeds during construction. - >> Any underground cabling should follow roads at all times to reduce the impact on the habitat by grouping these linear infrastructures. - A post-construction inspection must be conducted by an avifaunal specialist (at the start of operation phase monitoring) to confirm that all aspects have been appropriately handled and in particular that road and hard stand verges do not provide additional substrate for raptor prey species.
+- No wind turbines or overhead power lines should be placed within the identified No-Go areas.
+The High sensitivity areas should be avoided as far as possible with new infrastructure, in particular turbines.
+Three proposed turbines are within the buffer area around the Ludwig's Bustard lek (classified as High sensitivity) and have been approved by the specialist.
+Construction of these turbines and associated roads may be subject to a seasonal restriction (breeding season is variable dependent on rainfall and would need confirmation in the relevant year) if Ludwig's Bustard are found displaying in the these leks in the relevant construction year.
+An avifaunal specialist will need to survey for this. - A pre-construction avifaunal walk down should be conducted to confirm final layout and identify any sensitivities that may arise between the conclusion of the EIA process and the construction phase.
+This can be done in any season, although May to October would be raptor breeding season and should be prioritised if possible. - All human activities associated with construction, operation and decommissioning should be strictly managed according to generally accepted environmental best practice standards, so as to avoid any unnecessary impact on the receiving environment. - >> Existing roads and tracks should be used as far as possible. - Movement of all staff, vehicle and machinery activities should be strictly controlled at all times so as to ensure that the absolute minimum of surface area is impacted. - Care should be taken not to introduce or propagate alien plant species/weeds during construction. - Any underground cabling should follow roads at all times to reduce the impact on the habitat by grouping these linear infrastructures. - A post-construction inspection must be conducted by an avifaunal specialist (at the start of operation phase monitoring) to confirm that all aspects have been appropriately handled and in particular that road and hard stand verges do not provide additional substrate for raptor prey species.
 It is essential that the new wind farm does not create favourable conditions for such mammals in high risk areas.
 We therefore recommend that within the first year of operations a full assessment of this aspect be made by the ornithologist contracted for post-construction monitoring.
 If such conditions have been created, case-specific solutions will need to be developed and implemented by the wind farm.
 It is strongly recommended that rodenticides not be used at the newly established Operation and Maintenance (O&M) buildings or around auxiliary infrastructure on the project site.
 While pest control of this nature may be effective, even so-called "environmentally friendly" rodenticides are toxic and pose significant secondary poisoning risk to predatory avifauna, especially owls.